ryoluong/en2web/readme.md

 ### Calendar
 Calendar is integrated with Google Calendar API and LINE Messaging API.
 Members can easily add upcoming events and use automatic reminder provided by LINE Bot.
 ### Attendance Manager
 When we hold a meeting, we can easily record who attends and is absent by attendance manager.
-Users only need to login and tap a attend button!
+Users only need to login and tap an attendance button!

 ***